Development of the OHS Body of Knowledge

-The process of developing and structuring the main content of the first edition of OHS Body of Knowledge was managed by a Technical Panel with representation from Victorian universities that teach OHS and from the Safety Institute of Australia, which is the main professional body for generalist OHS professionals in Australia.
+The process of developing and structuring the main content of the first edition of OHS Body of Knowledge was managed by a Technical Panel with representation from Victorian universities teaching OHS and from the Australian Institute of Health & Safety, which is the main professional body for generalist OHS professionals in Australia.

-The development of later chapters has taken a more inclusive approach with the chapter structure being determined by a topic-specific technical panel, the chapter itself frequently being the result of collaborative writing and the implications for practice being identified through workshops and focus groups.
+The development of later chapters has taken a more inclusive approach with the chapter structure often being determined by a topic-specific technical panel, the chapter itself frequently being the result of collaborative writing and the implications for practice being identified through workshops and focus groups.

 In 2013-14 Safe Work Australia supported the development of four new chapters: Principles of OHS law, Organisational culture, Risk and decision making, and User centred safe design.
 Two further chapters resulted from a joint project with the Safety Centre for the Institution of Chemical Engineers: Process hazards (chemical) and Managing process safety.

 New chapter topics are continually being identified together with review of existing chapters and developed as resources allow.

 Information from board report

 Priority topics for new chapters are set by the OHS Body of Knowledge Advisory Panel based on a range of criteria including recognised gaps, changes in practice requiring objective discussion, research and opportunity such as joint projects and sources of funding.

 The OHS Body of Knowledge is developed for OHS professionals.
 It is important that they have a say on the priorities for future development.
 See also a thumbnail description of each of the planned chapters.